PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 - Can be triggered on HTTP requests, timers, cron schedules, or manually
 - May store and retrieve state using the [built-in key-value store](https://github.com/PipedreamHQ/pipedream/blob/master/COMPONENT-API.md#db)

-**Actions:**
+### Actions

 - May be used as steps in workflows to perform common functions (e.g., get or modify data in an app)
 - Data returned by actions may be inspected and used in future workflow steps

-**All Components:**

-- May use Pipedream managed auth for 300+ apps
-- Use most npm packages with no `npm install` or `package.json` required

-# Pipedream Registry
+## Pipedream Registry

 The Pipedream registry consists of sources and actions that have been curated for the community.
-Registered components are verified by Pipedream through the Github PR process and can be trusted, follow consistent patterns for usability, and are supported by Pipedream if issues arise.
+Registered components are verified by Pipedream through the Github PR process, and:

+- Can be trusted by end users
+- Follow consistent patterns for usability
+- Are supported by Pipedream if issues arise

 Registered components also appear in the Pipedream marketplace and are listed in Pipedream's UI when building workflows.
-Developers submitting components for inclusion in the registry must follow the guidelines and patterns outlined in this document.

-Developers may create, deploy and share components that do conform to these guidelines, but they will not be eligible to be listed in the curated registry (e.g., they may be hosted in a non-Github repo); in the future, non-curated components will also be available for users to discover via Pipedream's marketplace.
-If you have a developed a source you wish to submit that does not conform to these guidelines, but you believe there is value to the broader community, please [reach out in our community forum](https://pipedream.com/community)!

-# Prerequisites
+## Prerequisites

 If you're ready to build a component for the Pipedream registry, we recommend starting with our [Quickstart Guide](QUICKSTART.md) and then reviewing the [Component API Reference](COMPONENT-API.md).
 You will also need the following: